When it comes to communication in nursing or if your a health care professional, then hopefully you will never be heard saying something like...

 "But he did not fall."
 I exclaimed.
 Then she asked why I would have told the daughter that he fell.

 This was a good example of failure of communication in nursing.

 In this instance, it was effectively communicated that the patient was in the ICU.
 The miscommunication was how he got there.
 He's down the hall sounded like he had a fall.
 In effect, there was a failure to communicate even though there was a sharing of information, a message and a receiver, the various emotions that prevented the message from being processed.

 If the whole communication theory is not muddied up enough, there is more.
-We need to speak in such a way so as to get past the spam filters.
+We need to speak in such a way so as to get past the spam filters in our brains.

 Communication in Nursing: Getting Past the Spam Filters

 I conducted a study, looking at the sociological make up of two different groups of people in the State of Pennsylvania, USA.
 The study took place in Scranton PA and Harrisburg, PA with a distance of about two hours drive time separating the two.

 When greeted by anyone with the greeting, "How ya doing," the response was always, Fantastic, but I'm getting better.

 In Harrisburg, I spoke to a total of 99 people.
 In Scranton, I spoke to a total of 89 people.
 The results show the importance of speaking in such a way as to get past the cultural spam filters of the minds of those we speak to.

 In Harrisburg, all but one of the respondents said something in the nature of ... wow, how can you do any better than fantastic.
 Some would even say that they wanted what ever I had to drink that morning.